mukjs/Data-Analytics/VBA/README.md

   * Have conditional formatting that will highlight positive change in green and negative change in red.

-  * Your solution will include everything from the moderate challenge.

-  * Your solution will also be able to locate the stock with the "Greatest % increase", "Greatest % Decrease" and "Greatest total volume".
+  * Locate the stock with the "Greatest % increase", "Greatest % Decrease" and "Greatest total volume".

-  * Make the appropriate adjustments to your script that will allow it to run on every worksheet just by running it once.
+  * Make the appropriate adjustments to the script that will allow it to run on every worksheet just by running it once.

 ![hard_solution](Images/hard_solution.png)

-### Other Considerations

-* Used the sheet `alphabetical_testing.xlsx` while developing the code.
-This dataset is smaller and allowed to test faster.
-The code should run on this file in less than 3-5 minutes.The code was then applied to the larger dataset `Multiple_year_stock_data.xlsx`